Sunilkumarchoudari/sunilkumarchoudari.github.io/content/about/index.md

 I have completed my Diploma from [MIST](https://www.mist.ac.in/) in Computer Science and Engineering (2017-2020).

-Currently Pursuing B.Tech Computer Science Specialized in AI & ML
+Currently iam pursuing B.Tech Computer Science Specialized in AI & ML

-Here are a few of the other activities that I love to do!
+Here are a few technologies I’ve been working with recently: